Harry Martin (field hockey)

-Harry John Martin (born 23 October 1992) is an English field hockey player who plays as a midfielder for HC Rotterdam and the England and Great Britain national teams.
+Harry John Martin (born 23 October 1992) is an English field hockey player who plays as a midfielder for Dutch Hoofdklasse club Hurley.
+He played a total of 245 matches for the England and Great Britain national teams from 2011 until 2024.
+He competed at three Olympic Games in 2012, 2016 and 2020.

 His sister, Hannah Martin is an English field hockey player who plays as a midfielder or forward for England and Great Britain.

-Club career

-For the 2021–22 season he returns to play club hockey in the Dutch Hoofdklasse for HC Rotterdam, for whom he enjoyed a successful 2016–17 season.

-He had been playing in the Men's England Hockey League Premier Division for Hampstead & Westminster.

-Prior to that, he won the Men's England Hockey League Premier Division title in consecutive seasons with Beeston Hockey Club.